GarrettBrown-dev/ParksAPI.Solution/README.md

 ## 🛰️ API Documentation
 Explore the API endpoints in Postman or a browser.
 You will not be able to utilize authentication in a browser.

+### Note on CORS
+CORS is a W3C standard that allows a server to relax the same-origin policy.
+It is not a security feature, CORS relaxes security.
+It allows a server to explicitly allow some cross-origin requests while rejecting others.
+An API is not safer by allowing CORS.
+For more information or to see how CORS functions, see the [Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-2.2#how-cors).

 ### Using Swagger Documentation
 To explore the CoffeeTracker API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`